nasa/Common-Metadata-Repository/search-app/docs/api.md

 ```
 curl -i -H 'CMR-Search-After: ["xyz", 789, 999]' "%CMR-ENDPOINT%/granules?concept_id=C1-PROV1&page_size=200"
 ```
-Since there is only 8 granules left and nothing to search after, we will get the 8 granules back and there won't be a `CMR-Search-After` header in the response.
+Since there are only 8 granules left and nothing to search after, we will get the 8 granules back and there won't be a `CMR-Search-After` header in the response.

 #### <a name="scrolling-details"></a> Scrolling Details